Show All Answers

 Yes, mortgage companies received a copy of tax bills that are escrowed.

 You should forward the property tax bill to the new owner unless you are going to pay it.
 Agreements that are made between buyers, sellers, and attorneys are not our concern.
-However, since property taxes are a lien on real estate, it is in the buyer’s best interest to make sure all property taxes are settled before the property is purchased at closing (See Back of Bill).
+However, since property taxes are a lien on real estate, it is in the buyer’s best interest to make sure all property taxes are settled before the property is purchased at closing.
+(See back of bill.)

 Every year once bills become delinquent they will be advertised in the Salisbury Post.
-Each receipt will be charged a $5.00 fee for advertisement.
+Each receipt will be charged a $5 fee for advertisement.

-Receipts will not be sent for mail payments. for proof of payment and income tax purposes retain the top portion of the bill for your records.
+Receipts will not be sent for mail payments.
+For proof of payment and income tax purposes, retain the top portion of the bill for your records.

-If you have sold the real property assessed to you, please notify the new owner of any unpaid taxes
+If you have sold the real property assessed to you, please notify the new owner of any unpaid taxes.

-Disregard the bill, however it would be appreciated if you would ask your trustee to advise as to the status of your account.
+Disregard the bill, however, it would be appreciated if you would ask your trustee to advise as to the status of your account.

 Unpaid tax bills are subject to garnishment, attachment of bank accounts, rents, state funds or lottery winnings, levy or other legal action after January 5th.

-Please contact the Tax Assessors Office at 704-216-8558.
+Please contact the Tax Assessor's Office at 704-216-8558.

-Rowan County does not charge the fee, our third party company or merchant charges the fee.
+Rowan County does not charge the fee; our third party company or merchant charges the fee.

-Please contact Tax Assessors office with any questions at 704-216-8558.
+Please contact the Tax Assessor's office with any questions at 704-216-8558.